remi95/Ansible-Wordpress/README.md

 ## Configuration

-Set your servers ips in `group_vars/db/vm.machine2.yml` and `group_vars/web/vm.machine1.yml`, after the `ansible_host` key.

-All database configurations are in `group_vars/all.yml` file.
+:exclamation: Firstly, you need to set your variables.
+Edit next files, using parameters on **.dist** files:
+- `group_vars/all.yml`
+- `group_vars/web/vm.machine1.yml`
+- `group_vars/db/vm.machine2.yml`

-If you want to send a `dump.sql` file to import your database during the deployment, put it on `roles/database/files`, and set the filename after the `dump_filename` key of the _db vars file_.
+:grey_exclamation: If you want to send a `dump.sql` file  with your wordpress database, put it on `roles/database/files/<dump_filename>.sql`.
+Don't forget to set this filename on `group_vars/db/vm.machine1.yml`.